-I love walking the floor of COUTURE, each year – both for the sparkly goodness that fills the room, and also for the occasional piece that makes my jaw drop.
+I love walking the floor of The COUTURE Show each year–both for the sparkly goodness that fills the room and also for the occasional piece that makes my jaw drop.
 As time goes on, my jaw drops with less frequency; due, I suppose, to my becoming more jaded (pun intended).
-But every now and again, something will stop me in my tracks, and require me to lift my jaw from the Wynn’s beautifully carpeted floor.
+But every now and again, something will stop me in my tracks, and require me to lift my jaw from Wynn Las Vegas’s beautifully carpeted floor.

-Spending an average of five months to hand-carve each of the twenty-three beads, it took ten years to complete.
-Naturally, each bead took a different about of time, based on the bead’s size, and its carver’s speed and technique.
-And while we don’t know how many beads might have been destroyed in the creation process, we are able to see that a number of different styles of carving were used; indicating that multiple carvers were involved, over the course of the ten years it took to create this unique piece.
+Spending an average of five months to hand-carve each of the twenty-three beads took ten years to complete.
+Naturally, each bead took a different amount of time, based on the bead’s size and its carver’s speed and technique.
+And, while we don’t know how many beads might have been destroyed in the creation process, we are able to see that a number of different styles of carving were used, indicating that multiple carvers were involved over the course of the ten years it took to create this unique piece.

-A decade later, in 1975, the carving completed and the necklace made, the dealer returned to Asprey, to turn over the exquisite necklace – consisting of 23 graduated hand-carved beads of Angelskin coral (ranging in size from 21.00mm to 32.30mm), with an 18k gold ball-clasp set with 98 diamonds (15.64cts); only to find out that that, so many years later, none of the remaining members of the Royal Family could remember making the request.
+A decade later, in 1975, with the carving completed and the necklace made, the dealer returned to Asprey to turn over the exquisite necklace—consisting of 23 graduated hand-carved beads of Angelskin coral (ranging in size from 21.00mm to 32.30mm), with an 18k gold ball-clasp set with 98 diamonds (15.64cts)—only to find out that, so many years later, none of the remaining members of the Royal Family could remember making the request.

-The coral producer, knowing that it was a work of art for the ages, happily retained the necklace, and put it in a safe; where it remained until being sold (along with other fabulous strands of coral) to Christina Lang Assael, in 2016.
+Knowing that it was a work of art for the ages, the coral producer happily retained the necklace and put it in a safe, where it remained until it was sold (along with other fabulous strands of coral) to Christina Lang Assael in 2016.

 Necklace of Hand-Carved Angelskin Coral Beads